 Pierre supports cooperation between OPERAS members and contributes to the strategic roadmap of the infrastructure.
 He is trained in classical studies and social anthropology.
 Pierre is affiliated to the École des Hautes Études en Sciences Sociales (EHESS); he is deputy director of OpenEdition, the French national infrastructure dedicated to open scholarly communication in the SSH, and co-director of the Directory of Open Access Books (DOAB).
 He regularly publishes on digital humanities and open science topics, and more largely on the social and political impact of Information and Communication Technology (ICT).

 Suzanne develops and supports OPERAS partnerships strategy.
 She holds a PhD in French Literature.
-Working at the Department of Open Research Data at CNRS as Head of International Cooperation, she has been the scientific coordinator of TRIPLE project (www.gotriple.eu) which aims to develop a discovery platform for social sciences and humanities (SSH) data, profiles and projects.
-She is member of the Board of Directors of the EOSC Association.
-Suzanne is deeply involved in the Open Science movement, from two perspectives: SSH and infrastructures.
+Working at the Department of Open Research Data at CNRS as Head of International Cooperation, she has been the scientific coordinator of TRIPLE project (www.gotriple.eu) which developed the Gotriple platform.
+Director of the EOSC Association, Suzanne is deeply involved in the Open Science initiative, from two perspectives: SSH and infrastructures.

 Citizen Science Officer

 Alessia develops citizen science projects and services for the OPERAS community.
 She is trained in philosophy, journalism and sociology in Italy and France and she holds a PhD in Philosophy of Social Sciences at the École des Hautes Études en Sciences Sociales (EHESS).
 Her doctoral research focused on journalism as a form of knowledge.
 Her work for OpenEdition focuses on scientific communication and collaboration between research in the SSH.
 She coordinated the PLACES project, granted by the French Ministry of Culture, focused on the collaboration between researchers and journalists, and is managing the COESO project, funded by the European Commission, to further upgrade the OPERAS Research for Society Service.
 Before joining OpenEdition, Alessia worked as a journalist.

 FAIR Data Officer